 It is expected that an average participant may spend 2-3 hours reviewing all materials and you are welcome to take longer in this self-paced course.
 You are permitted to exit the course and return at any time.
 All cumulative time is automatically tracked and reported.

 If you have any issues with these courses, please e-mail our Community Development Program Assistant or call 1-800-775-9767.

 We are in the process of creating additional courses targeted to local officials, administrators, operators and other support staff of public water and sewer systems.
-Topics include asset management, financial management and utility management.
-Courses are approved for Ohio EPA operator contact hours, and first-time users will be asked to register.
+Topics include written SOPs, rate setting, asset management plan development, valve exercising plans, financial management and utility management.
+Courses will be approved for Ohio EPA operator contact hours, and first-time users will be asked to register.